tonmoy-sutradhar/Office-of-Sports-/README.md

 4. install nodemailer using " npm install nodemailer"
 5. install bcrpt using "npm install bcrypt"
 6. install toster using "npm install react-hot-toast"
+7. intall ZOD using "npm install zod"
-7. install stripe payment method using "npm install @stripe/stripe-js" and "npm install stripe"
+8. install stripe payment method using "npm install @stripe/stripe-js" and "npm install stripe"

 After intalled all libaries, to run backend go to backend folder then use "npm run start:dev" and to run frontend go to frontend folder then first-app folder then use " npm run dev"